-So, we have to watch, observe and not take any drastic action!
+So, we must watch, observe and not take any drastic action!

 In the meantime, we want to enjoy our winter flowers as that is one of the main reasons we live here, right?